 At a glance

 A biosimilar medicine is highly similar to a ‘reference biological medicine’.
 The reference biological medicine is the first brand to market.
 Biological and biosimilar medicines contain substances that are made by living cells or organisms.

-Biological and biosimilar medicines are used to treat serious diseases such as rheumatoid arthritis, inflammatory bowel diseases such as ulcerative colitis and Crohn’s disease, cancer, diabetes, multiple sclerosis, kidney disease and severe psoriasis.
+Biological medicines, including biosimilars, are used to treat serious diseases such as rheumatoid arthritis, inflammatory bowel diseases such as ulcerative colitis and Crohn’s disease, cancer, diabetes, multiple sclerosis, kidney disease and severe psoriasis, and for treating infertility.

 The introduction of biosimilar medicines encourages competition in our Australian market.
 This will lead to a reduction in the cost of medicines, resulting in savings to the health care system.

 These lower prices improve affordability and access to new treatments for seriously ill patients.

 Biosimilar medicines are tested in Australia.
 They are checked for safety and to confirm they provide the same health outcomes as the reference biological medicine.